- Usa commands like pactl info and inxi -A to check if PipeWire is the active server.

 Ubuntu 22.04 LTS and Linux Mint 21.x

-On Ubuntu 22.04 LTS and Linux Mint 21.x, PulseAudio remains the default sound server in many installations, although PipeWire is available and can be activated as a replacement.
+In Ubuntu 22.04 LTS and Linux Mint 21.x, PulseAudio remains the default sound server in many installations, although PipeWire is available and can be enabled as a replacement.

 sudo apt update && sudo apt upgrade -y